aa2mz/Tiny-Radio/docublobs/CW Dial Frequency.md

 ## Purpose
-This document will explain why the display of the frequency value changes when you switch to CW mode.
+This document will explain why the frequency displayed changes value when you switch to CW mode.
-It will start with an explantion of how the actual dial (or logged) frequency is determined for AM and SSB modes.
+It brief explana how the dial (or logged) frequency is determined for AM and SSB modes.
 Then it explain how the case of CW mode is a little bit different.
-While the software takes care of the frequency display for you, an explanation of the behavior changing between CW modes and sideband modes is given.
+The software takes care of the frequency display for you, and it makes adjustments for you when changing between voice and CW modes.

 ## Dial Frequency
-Convention is that the "frequency" of a transimision is that of it's carrier or, in the case of emissions with suprressed carriers, the frequency that the carrier would have if it were present.
+Convention is that the "frequency" of a transimision is that of it's carrier or, in the case of emissions with suprressed carriers like LSB, USB and DSB, the frequency that the carrier would have been on if it were present.
 That is the frequency that is displayed on the tuning dial.

-#### AM mode is prehaps the easiest to undestand.
-The radio dial will show the frequency as you tune AM carrier.
-When the carrier is prefectly tuned, you will not hear it.
-That's called "zero beating" the carrier because you can't hear "zero hertz".
-When the carrier is zero-beated, that is the frequency of AM station and that is what is shown on the tuning dial or display.
-What you hear are the upper and lower sidebands that contain the modulation of the AM emission.

-#### Single sideband tuning.
-Don't touch that dial!
-When tuned to an AM station in AM mode, you can change mode on your receiver and you will hear the same in LSB and USB modes.**
-The frequency displayed, called the "dial frequency" will not change because the carrier frequency is the same for both the upper an lower sidebands... even if the carrier weren't there as in pure sideband transmissions.

-(**Nitpicking: It will likely sound a little bit different because your IF filters control the bandwith of the signal and the slope on the upper and lower sides of filter may not be the same.
-So while the *volume* of the sounds might differ, the pitch aka *frequency,* of the voices and music in both LSB and USB will remain the same and it's "frequecy" that were concerned with here.)

-It should be clear now that when making a "real" single sideband transmission that the dial frequency is higher than the modulation in an LSB transmission and that the dial frequency is lower than the modulation in a USB transmision.

-It all works out though because all radios adhere to the same definition of "dial frequency" and if you say meet me on 7.180 LSB or 14.320 USB all (properly working) transceivers will tune to the same frequency.

-#### Summary
-The frequency of AM, LSB, LSB and DSB emissons are "defined" as the frequency of their carrier frequencies even if they don't actually have a carrier.
-That's the way it is an that's the number that TinyRadio software will report on the screen and serial port.

 ## What about CW?
-The "dial frequency" of CW is defined as that of the actual emission.
+The "dial frequency" of CW is defined as that of the carrier and that is the frequency that you would log.
-At issue is that if you tune to the emission frequency (zero beat it) you won't hear anything!
-The zero-beat frequency is the "official" frequency of the signal and that is what you would log.
+But you can't receive at that frequency; the signal would be "zero-beated" and you wouldn't hear anything!

-However, tou will need to tune slightly way, typically 600 to 800 Hz higher to hear the signal... and then tune back to the zero-beat frequency to send, then re-tune to receive... ughh!
+To receive, you radio needs to tune slightly way, typically 400 to 800 Hz higher, to hear the signal and then to transmit, it needs to tune back to the original carrier frequenc so that the other operator can hear you.

 *This is "convention" rather than "definition:*
-TinyRadio software and many modern radios take care of this for you.
+TinyRadio software and many modern transceivers take care of this for you.
-You set the sidetone frequency that you like to hear receiving CW and then the radio offsets the display frequency in recieve mode (without changing the number on the dial) and then restores it in transmit mode automatically.
+You set the sidetone frequency that you like to hear when receiving CW and then the radio automatically offsets the tuning in recieve mode.
+(without changing the number on the dial) and then restores it in transmit mode automatically.
 Imortantly: the dial frequency does not change.
 The dial or display shows the frequency that you would transmit on when you key down,